karan0handa/repo-sniff/README.md

-# repo-sniff
+# repo-sniff [WIP]

-Enter the name of a GitHub repo and get a quick sniff of insight!
+Enter a GitHub repository and get high level details like tech stack, number of lines, number of files, sub-packages, etc.